scriptituk/tv-test-card-maker/README-beta.md

 `/SBow 2.66 xGsz arg`

 > ![Note](assets/icons/note-16.svg)\
-> For *OTP-A*, which has no graticule, `Gsz` is the distance between adjacent horizontal castellation midpoints clamped within ±10% of the vertical ones.
+> For *GTP-A*, which has no graticule, `Gsz` is the distance between adjacent horizontal castellation midpoints clamped within ±10% of the vertical ones.
   This makes elements shrink as the aspect ratio reduces, resulting in a 5:4 version close to the early TCA shown on Arthur Dungate’s 5x4 era page, see [test card links](#test-cards) and [ratio example](#aspect-ratio).

 </details>

+## Timing

+TODO: note about 405/625 constants

+TODO: note about rise/fall times In simulating analogue test cards digitally

 ## Colours